CharlieDigital/covidcureid/README.md

 Without a transactional mechanism on the database itself, we need to ensure that we only create one unique entry for each case.

-To do so, Azure Service Bus Queues with session IDs are used to queue the entries to ensure once-only entry.
+To do so, Azure Service Bus Queues with session IDs can be used to queue the entries to ensure once-only entry.
 The session ID will be of the case ID combined with the IDs of the drugs in ascending order.

 *An alternate approach is to simply use a `DISTINCT` constraint on the query and allow the duplicates to be created as this simplifies the architecture at the expense of higher cost queries (for a small dataset like this, it is not an issue and the better design choice, but definitely the queue based mechanism is better for a larger dataset)*